Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--N0atMiN9dM.md

 # [January 26th, 2021 Livestream](../2021-01-26.md)
 ## Q&A: Do Mercer Spheres and Somersloops get a place in Update 4?
 https://www.youtube.com/watch?v=-N0atMiN9dM
-This question was possibly duplicated with a more recent answer: [November 9th, 2021 Livestream Q&A: Can you tell us the purpose of the Mercer Sphere and Somersloop?](./yt-nZsSk1ftKZk.md) [https://www.youtube.com/watch?v=nZsSk1ftKZk](https://www.youtube.com/watch?v=nZsSk1ftKZk)
+This question was possibly duplicated with a more recent answer: [March 1st, 2022 Livestream Q&A: What's with the artefacts around the World?](./yt-A5JsCEPWRu4.md) [https://www.youtube.com/watch?v=A5JsCEPWRu4](https://www.youtube.com/watch?v=A5JsCEPWRu4)

 ### Topics